 Main's Landscape Supply graciously donated the mulch, deliveries, equipment use, and time to supervise the creation of the outdoor learning space.
 Mr. Main brought in Mr. Mike Weslock of Designs in Nature, a local landscaping company, to provide the labor and installation for the project.
 Designs in Nature excavated the site with their equipment, and placed all the heavy stones in their positions.
 The Lone Pine PTO paid for the stone seats and the installation expenses.

-On Tuesday, October 29th at 2 pm, a school-wide ribbon-cutting ceremony took place at the outdoor classroom site to celebrate the space.
+A school-wide ribbon-cutting ceremony took place at the outdoor classroom site to celebrate the space.

 From the students' vantage point, on a slight hill sitting on the stone seats, one can see a lake to the left that is home to swans and geese.
 A natural marshy area sits to the front of the classroom site, and beyond that are the school's fields.
 It is a calm, peaceful and beautiful location for Lone Pine students to watch the world, learn, and grow.